docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 ## Create the Pytorch model that work on DocumentArray

 In this section we create two encoders one for each modalities (Text and Image).
-These encoders are nornal pytorch nn.Module. the Only difference is that they operate on DocumentArray directly rather that on tensor
+These encoders are normal PyTorch `nn.Module`s.
+The only difference is that they operate on DocumentArray rather that on torch.Tensor:

 ```python
 class TextEncoder(nn.Module):